 - MA Global Creative and Cultural Industries

-If you have any questions for a SOAS alum in China then please contact the alumni association through the SOAS alumni website.
+If you have any questions for SOAS alumni in China then please contact the alumni association through SOAS alumni.